emekaude/infrapol/infrapol-brief.md

 ## 3. The data needed
 The most relevant data for the project include:
--Transport Network data (road and rail) -Administrative boundary up to ward level
+- Transport Network data (road and rail)
+- Administrative boundary up to ward level
--Point data of critical infrastructures
+- Point data of critical infrastructures
 Supplementary point data for critical infrastructures will be manually sourced.

 ## 4. Where each data come from